Building Authority as a Financial Advisor

 Speak at industry conferences, local chambers, professional groups.
 Position as expert.
 Build relationships.
 Generate referrals.

-Example: If you specialize in tech executives, speak at tech conferences.
+Example: If you specialise in tech executives, speak at tech conferences.
 Physicians?
 Medical associations.

 Strategy 5: Education and Certifications